 - Flathead screwdriver

 - It is good to point out that a terminal screwdriver can either be flathead or Philips.
 The only difference is that a terminal screwdriver is small in size.

 For simple maintenance and testing, I would advise that you include a neon test screwdriver as one of the necessary screwdrivers to have.

 A grinder is a multipurpose tool.
 It can help you to do a lot of tasks with ease.
 I personally use it in cutting walls and concrete.

-This tool is the one that you use when drawing electrical wires for home into conduits pipes.
-It is a very useful tool when you are wiring a house and pulling multiple cables through a conduit.
+This tool is the one that you use when drawing electrical wires for the home into conduit pipes.
+It is a handy tool when you are wiring a house and pulling multiple cables through a conduit.

 A chalk line is a tool that is useful in making straight lines.
 I particularly use it for marking the positions for downlights and other light fittings that I install on ceilings.

 Tubing is simply laying conduit pipes in the house.
 What do I mean when I say putting conduit pipes in the house?
 Let’s say you have decided on what electrical circuits you will have in a home.
 What you will do next is to put or create a way or a path in which you are going to wire those circuits.

 In a basic house electrical wiring, you have the following circuits as listed below.

 - Lighting circuit